Consumption of alcohol is banned in public places in the central business district 24 hours a day, 365 days a year.

 Liquor licences

-To apply for a liquor licence for a cafe, restaurant or other commercial property, please visit the Victorian government websiteOpens in new tab.
+To apply for a liquor licence for a cafe, restaurant or other commercial property, go to the Victorian Commission for Gambling and Liquor Regulation (VCGLR).